 Conceptualisation of Terrorist Violence

-From an analytic point of view, we consider terrorism a specific form of political violence which can for analytical purposes be distinguished from other means and modes of pursuing violent conflict.
-The discussion of the term will be a major topic throughout the course of the project.
-At the outset, we consider terrorism to be (the threat of) the use of violence as a calculated instrument in a political conflict, targeting non-combatants and addressing audience(s) beyond the immediate victims.
-While states certainly have used and continue using this instrument with devastating effects, both on their own and foreign populations, state actors have distinct structures and abilities and face very different constraints and conditions regarding the application of violence.
-In line with the overall theme of our research, instead we argue that attention has to be paid to the particular contexts and (subjective) functions of violence, including its relation to other activities.
-The pursuit of a terrorist strategy is subject to processes of transformation and learning itself, and therefore falls squarely in the analytical focus of the research group.
+From an analytic point of view, we consider terrorism a specific form of political violence which can heuristically be distinguished from other means and modes of pursuing violent conflict – namely, it involves (the threat of) the use of violence as a calculated instrument in a political conflict, targeting non-combatants and addressing audience(s) beyond the immediate victims.
+While states certainly have used and continue to use this instrument with devastating effects, both on their own and against foreign populations, non-state actors have distinct structures and abilities and face very different constraints and conditions regarding the application of violence.
+In line with the overall theme of our research, we argue for the importance of paying attention to the particular contexts and (subjective) functions of violence, including its relation to other activities.
+The pursuit of a terrorist strategy is subject to processes of transformation and learning, and the dynamics between states and non-state actors contribute to such processes of transformation.